 The great green macaw (Ara ambiguus), sometimes known as Buffon’s macaw or the great military macaw, is a parrot native to Nicaragua, Honduras, Costa Rica, Panama, Colombia, and Ecuador.

-Great green macaws are the largest parrots in their natural area, the second heaviest macaw species (despite being shorter tailed than other large macaws such as the red-and-green macaw and so slightly shorter), and the third heaviest parrot species in the world.
+Great green macaws are the largest parrots in their natural area, the second heaviest macaw species (despite being shorter-tailed than other large macaws such as the red-and-green macaw and so slightly shorter), and the third heaviest parrot species in the world.

 This species is 85-90 cm (33.5-35.5 in) long and weighs 1.3 kilograms (2.9 lb).
 They are mostly green with a reddish brow and pale blue lower back, rump, and upper tail feathers.

 The tail is brownish-red with a very faint blue tip.
-Lines of little dark feathers pattern the naked facial skin, which is reddish in older and female parrots.
+Lines of little dark feathers pattern the naked facial skin, reddish in older and female parrots.
 Juveniles have grey eyes instead of black, are duller in color, and have shorter tails with yellow tips.

 Where their ranges overlap, the great green macaw seems superficially similar and readily confused with the military macaw.